JavaVista/prompt_frameworks/README.md

 A practical guide and demonstration of different prompt engineering frameworks using Google's Generative AI.

 ## Features
-- Implementation of CRISP prompting methodology
+- Implementation of prompting methodology
 - Interactive Jupyter notebook examples
 - Ready-to-use prompt templates
 - Real-world use cases and examples